dialogflow/fulfillment-weather-nodejs/README.md

 # Dialogflow Fulfillment Weather Sample Node.js

 ## Setup: WWO Weather API
- 1. Get a WWO API key, by going to https://developer.worldweatheronline.com/api/ and following the instructions to get an API key that includes forecasts 14 days into the future
+ 1. Get a WWO Local Weather REST API key via https://developer.worldweatheronline.com/api/
- 1. Paste your API key for the value of the `wwoApiKey`varible on line 20 of `functions/index.js`
+ 1. Replace <ENTER_WWO_API_KEY_HERE> with your WWO API key on line 20 of `functions/index.js`

 ## Setup: Dialogflow and fulfillment
-Choose one of the three options listed below for setup.
-You only need to complete one of the three options below to setup this sample.
+**Select only one of the three options listed below for setup.**

 ### Option 1: Add to Dialogflow (recommended)
 Click on the **Add to Dialogflow** button below and follow the prompts to create a new agent: